wasabipesto/valinor/README.md

 ## Games
 ### [WikiJS](https://docs.requarks.io/)
 A good wiki platform that I like to integrate with discord for easy user management.
 Mainly a platform for D&D notes.
+It spits out markdown files every day and has the option to sync bidirectionally, which I may pair with syncthing + obsidian at some point.

 ### [Foundry](https://github.com/felddy/foundryvtt-docker)